tarlepp/how-to-use-phpunit/README.md

 ### Next steps

-Fix and implement all tests.
+Implement all tests.
+See next chapter for instructions.

 ## Development